petermann/ip-maintenance-mode/readme.txt

 Donate link: https://ivanpetermann.com/donation
 Tags: maintenance, mode, petermann
 Requires at least: 4.0
-Tested up to: 6.4
+Tested up to: 6.5
-Stable tag: 1.2.10
+Stable tag: 1.3.11
 Requires PHP: 5.6
 License: GPL-3.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

-Display a maintenance mode page, except when logged in as an administrator or using the /?view=1 parameter in the URL.
+Display a maintenance mode with the default page, or create a custom page with the slug "under-development".
+This page will be shown unless logged in as an administrator or using the /?view=1 parameter in the URL.

 == Installation ==